RalphB15/CloudVars/README.md

 ### Clear

-Clears all keys and values from store.
+Clears all keys and values from cloud.

 ```csharp
 public static void Clear()